sconn823/Obsidian/Missions/Day 3.md

 ## River Passing

+### Scalies
 After hours of travel, the group will find themselves heading near a river source when they also meet up with several mercanaries of the [[Scalies]].
+The group will mention how they always travel with their masks on, but that's never been a problem to the duergar hosts

+### Shallow Bridge
+Shallow bridge was construced by the retreating dwarven undermountains after the [[Second Battle of Vietgnome]] as a show of good faith.
+Any dwarves proficient with stone cutting can notice dwarven runes indicating instructions for a secret tunnel that would take any who wish underneath the bridge.
+In this instance, it would put them right behind the below described cannon entrechment.

+A bridge spans between the eastern and western banks of the river.
+On the west, a contigent of adorable gnome s